IES is one of the only export packing providers in the UK to be a Military Packager Accreditation Scheme (MPAS) certified contractor.

 How can I discuss military packaging requirements with IES?

-For any MPAS-related questions, or to discuss a specific assignment with us, call today on +44 (0)117 938 0600.
-More information on our MPAS approved packaging service is available here.
+For any MPAS-related questions, or to discuss an assignment, call today on +44 (0)117 456 2188, or read more information on our MPAS-approved packaging service